 - Always watch children carefully when they are around the pool.
 Children drown quickly and quietly - Pavement surrounding pools can get slippery so be aware of and clean up any spillages - Set your rules: No running, no bombing - Remove the ladder if an above the ground pool is not being used - Ensure feet are washed before entering the pool - Place a resuscitation chart on the fence of the pool - Lock pool chemicals away out of reach of children - Supervise children while they are swimming at all times.
-Supervise from within the pool area, not from in the house. - Do not use floatation devises unsupervised - Do not use a partially covered pool.
-Remove the cover completely.

-- Remove chairs and tables from pool surroundings to prevent children using them to climb over the fence - Learn CPR
+Supervise from within the pool area, not from in the house. - Do not use floatation devices unsupervised - Do not use a partially covered pool.
+Remove the cover completely. - Keep toys away from pool area - Remove chairs and tables from pool surroundings to prevent children using them to climb over the fence - Learn CPR